 Co-sponsored by The Century Foundation and the Albert Shanker Institute.

 One in four people in the United States have a disability, making the disabled community one of the largest voting blocs in our country.
 Yet, they are underserved and face enormous challenges in exercising their right to vote, from polling place accessibility issues to guardianship laws, and more.
 At the same time, states are increasingly restricting access to voting for all Americans.

-Please join U.S. Senator Tammy Duckworth and a distinguished group of experts on Wednesday, December 8, from 1:30-2:30 PM ET as we discuss the threat to voting rights and why it is critical to protect them, especially for people with disabilities, and what Congress is considering doing to protect voting rights for all Americans.
+U.S. Senator Tammy Duckworth and a distinguished group of experts discussed the threat to voting rights and why it is critical to protect them, especially for people with disabilities, and what Congress is considering doing to protect voting rights for all Americans.